BlastWind/unfooling_blog/_posts/2022-09-06-fp-journal.markdown

 I dulged in 2 hours of Category Theory lecture today.

 Bartosz Milewski is an excellent lecturer.
 I absorbed more about the epistemology of Category Theory and Physics more than Category Theory itself.
 I grasped the axioms of a category, understood an example category pertaining to programming, studied the category of sets, and learned about some relationships between sets and categories (isomorphism corresponds to function invertibility).

+I wonder if the power of type level programming follows:

+If I have a def that does:

+def false(): return False

+The return type can only be annotated as "Bool", even though we know it can ever be only False.